-In other words, the error contour is the MAE of the MFML model by varying the training samples at two fidelities simultaneously.
+In other words, the error contour is the RMAE of the MFML model by varying the training samples at two fidelities simultaneously.
 Since this work uses the QeMFi dataset that contains five fidelities, the error contours of MFML are studied for the following fidelity pairs: TZVP-SVP, SVP-631G, 631G-321G, and 321G-STO3G.
-Since the error contours are a function of two variables, $N_{train}^f$ and $N_{train}^{f+1}$, they are reported as contour plots.
+Since the error contours are a function of two variables, $N_{\rm train}^f$ and $N_{\rm train}^{f+1}$, they are reported as contour plots.
 Herein, error contours of MFML are discussed only for $\gamma=2$.
 The error contours give a better view into the contribution of a multifidelity data structure to model accuracy for a given target fidelity.
 The investigation of error contours for each fidelity pair indicates, in some sense, the weighted contribution of those fidelities to the overall model.
-A better understanding of this contribution will aid the choice of $N_{train}^f$ for each fidelity that constitutes the MFML model.
+A better understanding of this contribution will aid the choice of $N_{\rm train}^f$ for each fidelity that constitutes the MFML model.